cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 At any point within a data item making use of Packed CBOR, there is a Current Set of packing tables that applies.

-There are three packing tables in a Current Set:
+There are two packing tables in a Current Set:

 * Shared item table
-* Prefix table
-* Suffix table
+* Argument table

-Without any table setup, all these tables are empty arrays.
+Without any table setup, these two tables are empty arrays.
 Table setup can cause these arrays to be non-empty, where the elements are (potentially themselves packed) data items.
 Each of the tables is indexed by an unsigned integer (starting